Prathik-Ullur/Increase-Engangement-on-Instagram-posts/README.md

 (iii) # likes and
 (iv) # comments.

 Using the image URLs, we obtain image labels from Google Vision cloud and write a script to access the Google Vision API.
-Here is some documentation regarding Google Vision API: https://cloud.google.com/vision/docs/quickstart
+Here is some documentation regarding Google Vision API: https://cloud.google.com/vision/docs/quickstart.
+With the image labels and captions, we run LDA topic modelling and Lift analysis to determine images and caption labels which increase engangement.

 # Approach